 This bill authorizes cities and counties in Kansas to propose and levy an earnings tax on nonresidents working within their jurisdictions, contingent upon approval from the local electorate.
-The earnings tax rate is capped at 1% per annum, and the revenue generated must be allocated for specific purposes: at least 50% for infrastructure in cities and for general county purposes in counties, with provisions to reduce reliance on ad valorem property taxes.
+The earnings tax rate is capped at 1% per annum, and the revenue generated must be allocated for specific purposes: at least 50% for infrastructure in cities and for general county purposes in counties, with provisions for reducing reliance on ad valorem property taxes.
 The bill mandates that any approved earnings tax must be resubmitted to voters every ten years for continued approval.
 Additionally, it allows for certain exemptions and credits against the tax, including for individuals exempt from state income tax and for taxes paid to other jurisdictions.

 Statutes affected: